 The current resource consents specific to the Aquatic Centre activity are detailed in Table H-1 below.
+The consent to Store hazardous goods at the Leisure Pool site expires in 2022 and will need to be renewed.

 H.3 Property Designations